Dyslexia Help Through Our Dyslexia Tutor Program

 At Pride Reading Program, our dyslexia tutors use the Orton-Gillingham method.
 This program focuses on repetition and sequential building.
 Students will develop skills one at a time, and they will regularly review past lessons to ensure continued success.

-If your child suffers from dyslexia, contact us today at (866) 774-3342.
+If your child suffers from dyslexia, contact us today at (866) 774-3342 or fill out our contact form below.
 Our dyslexia tutors can help your child read, write, and speak with accuracy and confidence.